temporalio/documentation/docs/use-cases-actors.md

 ## Motivation

-A typical pattern is to have a workflow instance per business entity:
+A typical pattern is to have a Workflow instance per business entity:

-- A workflow that tracks the status of a single IoT device.
+- A Workflow that tracks the status of a single IoT device.
 - A loyalty program that accumulates reward points per customer.
 - A routine that manages a unique resource in a conflict-free manner.